VGTHuang/vgthuang.github.io/_posts/2021-09-03-marquis-yi-of-zeng.md

 Thy bastion must be fortified and grand,

-along the ridge thy guardsmen do patrol;
+Along the ridge thy guardsmen do patrol;

 In gleaming light of morn they wake and stand,